 Once certified, a BC Provincial Judge will receive the following:

 - bow measuring ring (122mm diameter ring for measuring barebows)

 - arrow gauge (for measuring maximum arrow diameter)

 - bow scale (spring-type)

-There are two ways to become a Provincial Judge Candidate: attend a weekend clinic or take the home-study course.
+To become a Provincial Judge Candidate, attend the weekend clinic which will be held in conjunction with the BC Indoors.
 This will provide the foundation for the candidate to work towards full certification as a Provincial Judge.

 The process of becoming certified requires experience in the various disciplines, mentoring under a certified judge .
 There is opportunity to be certified as a Provincial Judge in a specific discipline of Field, Indoor and Outdoor target, and/or 3D.
 Case studies must be completed within 6 months of starting the process, otherwise, you will need to start over and pay for the course again.

-The individual fee for the weekend clinic is $100 or the home-study course is $50.
-Candidate status will be granted upon completion of several case studies and achieving a mark of at least 70%.
+The course fee is $150.
+Candidate status will be granted upon completion of several case studies and achieving a mark of at least 70% on the final exam.

 In order to become certified, the Candidate must: